Cyclists rejoice! We’ve highlighted five easy-to-medium bike routes across the Halifax region for your pedaling pleasure.

 A good route for beginners, cyclists can travel from Casino Nova Scotia to Point Pleasant Park.
 Part of this route is on the waterfront boardwalk and another portion is on a low traffic road through the Halifax Port Authority.

 While in the park you can chose an easy route around the perimeter or up the skill level by choosing a steep interior route.
 Trails maps are posted inside the park.
-Be sure to look at rules for biking in Point Pleasant Park!

 TIP: If you’re looking to rent a bike, you can visit I Heart Bikes on the Halifax Waterfront.